 LOVE IS ACTION — it is physically expressed, physically practiced.

 Love is not something we talk about; love is something we demonstrate.
+(1 John 3:18)

 If there is love, your church will grow.
 If there is a lack of love your church will shrink.